 tiny aircraft replicas..

-Scratch – If you want to build your own model from
+Plans – If you want to design and build your own model from

 scratch, you'll need a set of measured drawings.
 You may also need

-drawings if you want to add detail or accuracy to a model made from
+these drawings if you want to add detail or accuracy to a model,

 a commercial kit.
 Heck, you may just need a set of plans for

 research or to satisfy your own curiosity.
 The plans to the right

 should answer those needs.
 Left-click on the thumbnail and wait for

 the large image to load.
 Then right-click on the large image